Mominarez/Album-Finder/README.md

+#Album-Finder

+This project is an album finder app built using the Spotify API, inspired by a tutorial on Codedex.
+I am enhancing the app with additional features and customizing it in my own style.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.